Pacific Basin Economic Council: History

-The purpose of the Pacific Basin Economic Council is providing high level engagement between business leaders and Government officials through a regional network of local representative country chapters.
-Its mission is to create and maintain an environment that facilitates the orderly conduct of sustainable & responsible economic development within & between the 21 APEC Members States.
+The purpose of the Pacific Basin Economic Council is to provide high-level engagement between business leaders and Government officials through a regional network of local representatives.
+Its mission is to create and maintain an environment that facilitates the orderly conduct of sustainable & responsible economic development within & between the 21 APEC Member States.

-The organization is funded by its patron, corporate & individual members.
+The organization is primarily funded by its patrons, corporate & individual members as well through donors and sponsorship.

 The organization is informal in the sense that it does not include official government representation and membership is strictly 'by Invitation Only".

 At the council's 12th general meeting in Los Angeles in 1978 the Pacific Economic Community Plan was proposed, calling for an economic community to coordinate solidarity and cooperation between countries of the region at different stages of development.

 As of 1993 the PBEC was the main non-government organization involved in economic cooperation in the Pacific region.
-However today it focuses on its Members needs and represents them in front of Government, when tackling some of the most important economic decisions in Asia.
+However, ABAC - APEC's Business Advisory Council, formed by APEC itself, has taken over this primary role, and PBEC now focuses on supporting ABAC initiatives and also PECC - the Pacific Economic Co-operaton Council as one of its founding standing committee members, tackling some of the most important economic decisions in Asia.

 Activities

-The Pacific Basin Economic Council promotes a fair based regulatory environment for all its members in the region.
-It advises governments on ways to improve society issues, the wider business environment and cross-border digital trade barriers.
-It helps generate direct foreign investment (DFI) and encourages new technology development and deployment while avoiding environmental degradation where possible.
+The Pacific Basin Economic Council promotes a fair-based regulatory environment for all its members in the region.
+It advises governments on ways to improve societal issues, the wider business environment and cross-border digital trade barriers.
+It helps generate direct foreign investment (DFI) interest and encourages new technology development and deployment while avoiding environmental degradation where possible.